 Why Should I Use Guest Review in Project Management Software?

-The guest review feature in project management software allows external stakeholders to review files and provide feedback within your system.
+The guest review feature in project management software allows external stakeholders to review files and provide feedback within the system.
 Guests are not given full rights within the software and are limited to proofing activities such as adding comments directly to images, videos, and other files.

 Standard files types available for guest review are: